WHO IS EGGBO?

 songs.

-musicians and friends met and played with over the years, each
+leading musicians and friends met and played with over the years, each

 contributing their own unique signature to his songs.